 Poor decisions about health are easy to make when they’re convenient.
 Set yourself up for success by making the healthy choice the easy choice.
 Consistent preparation facilitates success.

-Winter Weight Gain
+Prevent Winter Weight Gain

 Don’t resign yourself to the thought that winter weight gain is inevitable.
 Winter is usually a celebratory season and the inclement weather drives us indoors and keeps us sedentary.
 Invitations to happy hours, team lunches, and company holiday parties normalize overindulgence.
 Rich, heavy, fattening treats are ever present at home and in the office.